 Underground Railroad Education Center

 UREC is constructing an expanded education space that will serve as the Northern Community Resilience Hub, providing the same support across the City as Trinity’s Resilience Hub will, to increase accessibility for all residents.
-Both Hubs will have systems in place to maintain power, provide supplies such as food, and implement emergency response plans as needed.
+In addition to creating event space for the community, it will have systems in place to maintain power, provide supplies such as food, and implement emergency response plans as needed.

 Affordable Housing Partnership (AHP)

-AHP will be working with Arbor Hill Development Corporation to fund home improvements that increase climate resilience.
-AHP will remediate indoor pollutants such as asbestos and mold to reduce indoor health hazards and enable future energy efficiency upgrade on remediated homes.
+AHP and Arbor Hill Development Corporation will help home owners with much-needed improvements that increase climate resilience.
+AHP-led home renovations will address indoor pollution like asbestos and mold to reduce indoor health hazards and enable future clean energy upgrades and access to grants.

 Arbor Hill Development Corporation (AHDC)